Actindo-AG/Documentation/Core1Platform/AdministratingCore1/06_ExpertKnowledge.md

 The Entwicklermodus (Development mode) of the engine room allows to switch on &frasl; off specific system behavior fundamentally.
 For example, you can enable special caching functions of the *Core1 Platform*.
 Additionally, you can disable module-specific features such as the import of orders and event manager features.
-You can use the development mode for testing purposes or, for example, to temporarily switch off a connection, because you are informed about a downtime of a third-party application.
+You can use the development mode for testing purposes or, for example, to temporarily switch off a connection, because you are informed about a third-party application downtime.
 Each action in the development mode is logged.

 > [WARNING] Switching off module features can result in data not being transferred to third party applications, and in this case it can lead to data loss.
 If you are not really sure about the consequences of switching off a feature, you should not use it.